For comprehensive information about Parkinson’s diagnosis please visit Parkinson’s Europe website.

 Impulse control disorders in people with Parkinson’s can be highly complex.
 According to a recent Norwegian study, about 30% of people with Parkinson’s who took part in the study have impulse control disorders.

-In a bid to encourage more people to speak out about this aspect of the condition, Norges Parkinsonforbund (the Norwegian Parkinson’s Association) made a film to illustrate the various conditions and symptoms that characterise the condition.
+In a bid to encourage more people to speak out about this aspect of the condition, Norges Parkinsonforbund (the Norwegia Parkinson’s Association) made a film to illustrate the various conditions and symptoms that characterise the condition.

 Sverre Nilsen, information officer at Norges Parkinsonforbund, said: “When more people with impulse control disease tell their stories, it helps to highlight issues related to the side-effects of Parkinson’s drugs, and unwanted behaviour connected to impulse control disorders.”